tibor/seo-sidebar/README.md

 You can reach me at aviationcoder@gmail.com.

 ## Planned features
+- collect hreflang links

+## Completed Features
-- Word count of title, meta description etc.
+- ✔️ Word count of title, meta description etc.
-- Character count of title, meta description etc.
+- ✔️ Character count of title, meta description etc.
-- Collection of internal and external links on the page
+- ✔️ Collection of internal and external links on the page.
-- Export of data to JSON and CSV
+- ✔️ Export of data to JSON ~~and CSV~~.
+- ✔️ Display robots.txt content.